Young professionals, don’t forget to tackle your financial planning admin when moving to a new job.

 - Pension and/or provident fund benefits

-- Risk benefits which include life cover (including spousal and/or child benefit), disability income protection and dreaded disease
+- Risk benefits, which include life cover (including spousal and/or child benefit), disability income protection and dread disease.

-Medical aid - medical aid consultants offer advice on a range of medical aid schemes and gap cover products available in the market.
+Medical aid – medical aid consultants offer advice on a range of medical aid schemes and gap cover products available on the market.

-Pension and provident funds – if these benefits are not provided by your employer, your financial advisor can assist you to set up a range of tax effective investment vehicles, including a retirement annuity (RA) or tax-free savings account (TFSA).
+Pension and provident funds – if these benefits are not provided by your employer, your financial advisor can assist you to set up a range of tax-effective investment vehicles, including a retirement annuity (RA) or a tax-free savings account (TFSA).

-Retirement annuity (RA) - contributions made to an RA are tax deductible to a maximum of 27.5% of the greater of taxable income or remuneration, but limited to R350,000 per annum.
-The fund selection must comply with the Regulation 28 of the Pension Fund Act.
-This act prescribes the maximum allocation that the fund can allocate to local and global cash, bonds, properties, equities and other assets like derivatives.
+RAs – contributions made to an RA are tax deductible to a maximum of 27.5% of the greater of taxable income or remuneration, but limited to R350 000 per annum.
+The fund selection must comply with Regulation 28 of the Pension Fund Act.
+This Act prescribes the maximum allocation that the fund can allocate to local and global cash, bonds, properties, equities and other assets like derivatives.

-As a young professional, you need to make sure that you protect your biggest asset in your working life - your ability to generate an income and to protect yourself against adverse situations, like disability and dreaded disease.
+As a young professional, you need to make sure that you protect your biggest asset in your working life: your ability to generate an income and to protect yourself against adverse situations, like disability and dread disease.
 You will not be young forever and one day you will need to live off your savings to maintain your standard of living, which is why retirement savings are so important.